-This design philosophy is most apparent in the thin layer of MDF that’s stationed beneath the actual feet of the speakers and doesn’t serve any functional purpose whatsoever.
-If these speakers didn’t sound as good as they do we would have bemoaned this point profusely as pointless spending that could’ve been better spent elsewhere.
-But as things stand it’s okay, it doesn’t detract from the sound.
+This design philosophy is most apparent in the thin layer of MDF that’s stationed beneath the actual feet of the speakers and doesn’t serve any practical purpose.
+If these speakers didn’t sound as good as they do, we would have bemoaned this point profusely as pointless, but as things stand, we’d say it’s okay, as it doesn’t detract from the sound.

-Also being able to choose between two color options (ash black and natural walnut) is certainly appreciated.
-Plus, if you should not like the front of the speakers at all, you can cover them completely with the grilles.
+Also, being able to choose between two color options (ash black and natural walnut) is certainly appreciated.
+Plus, if you don’t like the front of the speakers at all, you can cover them completely with the grilles.

-What’s more, owing to the somewhat larger than average sized of the SX6 the two drivers are actually separated by a decent margin, which allows for some genuine speaker separation.
+What’s more, owing to the somewhat larger-than-average size of the SX6, the two drivers are actually separated by a decent margin, which allows for some genuine speaker separation.

 So, what kind of sound do all of these features come together to produce?

-In summation, the Fluance SX6 is one of those rare products that defy the laws that correlate price and quality.
 These speakers may look like most of their typical vinyl veneer peers, if a bit overgrown, but this is only when they’re standing mute in a crowd.
-As soon as they open their mouth to sing, however, it’s clear that they’re a cut above the rest.
+As soon as they open their mouth to sing, it’s clear that they’re a cut above the rest.

 Are they for everyone?
 No, especially given how prevalent bass-heavy music is nowadays.
-Sure, they can keep up just admirably once you throw in a sub-woofer and a good amp and tinker with the response a bit, but if this is the type of music you listen to exclusively, then we feel it’s always a better choice to get something that was made specifically with that in mind, like the Polk Audio T15.
+Sure, they can keep up just admirably once you throw in a sub-woofer and a good amp and tinker with the response a bit, but if bass-heavy music is your exclusive go-to, then we feel it’s always a better choice to get something that was made specifically with that in mind, like the Polk Audio T15.

 Still, if you need a pair of speakers that can do the whole range of frequencies justice, and especially the vocals, then you can’t go wrong with the SX6.
 It doesn’t get any better at this price range.